 Your chickens’ bodies will tell you if their feed isn’t right.

-- Protein Problems (Feather Pecking): Are your chickens pecking each other’s feathers?
-This is often a sign of a protein deficiency or just boredom.
-Poor feather condition after a moult (annual feather loss) also points to low protein.
+Are your chickens pecking each other’s feathers?
+This is often a sign of a protein deficiency or boredom.
+Poor feather condition after a moult also points to low protein.

-- Calcium & Vitamin D Problems (Weak Eggs & Legs): This is the most common one.
+This is the most common nutritional issue.
 You’ll see:

-- In serious cases, a hen will have wobbly legs or be unable to stand.
-This is because her body has pulled all the calcium from her bones to make eggshells, and her skeleton can no longer support her.
+- In serious cases, a hen with wobbly legs or unable to stand (her body has pulled calcium from her bones to make eggshells)

-- Vitamin E Deficiency: This is less common but very scary.
+This is less common but very concerning.
 It’s called “wry neck.”
 The chicken’s head will be twisted, and it will have no coordination.

 Disclaimer: This information is for educational purposes.
 If you have serious health concerns about your flock, please consult a licensed veterinarian.